 Can you imagine living in a world where the beat or rhythm of our favourite songs didn’t trigger automated bodily responses of bopping your head or tapping your feet?
 The effects of music on our minds aren’t surprising when you know that musical patterns affect the auditory brainstem and the auditory cortex, which affects our neural reward system in relation to our memory and emotions (Science Focus).

-This is supported by Psychology Today who state that enjoyment of music seems to involve the same pleasure centre in the brain as other pleasure activities, such as food, sex, and drugs.
+This is supported by Psychology Today, who state that enjoyment of music seems to involve the same pleasure centre in the brain as other pleasure activities, such as food, sex, and drugs.
 Because music affects the pleasure centre of our brains, it can make for an interesting form of therapy (Making Music Magazine).
 As such, music therapy can be seen in a lot of mental health settings.

 However, music isn’t always used for good, unfortunately.
-The playlists you hear while shopping is selected to affect your shopping behaviour (Psychology Today).
+The playlists you hear while shopping are selected to affect your shopping behaviour (Psychology Today).
 That’s right, your favourite stores might be creating playlists to manipulate you (BBC News).
 Allan (2008) found that the choice of playlists played by brands is picked to affect the customer’s view of the store and their employees by creating the right kind of shopping environment.
 Basically, if you’re a store aiming at a youth market, you’ll target customers with playlists that reflect the youth generation, for stores that want to appeal to an elderly generation, they may choose golden oldies, which at the moment would be stuff from the 60s and 70s.

 The Benefits Of Listening To Music

-Listening to sad songs can help the listener to disengage from distressing situations, such as a breakup, by getting lost in the beauty of the music or allowing the lyrics to give voice to feelings or experiences they’re struggling to express (Psychology Today).
 This is supported by Murrock and Higgins (2009), who said music can be used as a way to distract us from an unwanted and unpleasant stimulus, by helping people to use music as a stimulus substitute, thus allowing people to pay minimal attention to the unwanted stimulus.
 It has also been claimed that this can help people to manage the feeling of physical pain.

 Support for the power to distract comes from Schaal, Brückner, Wolf, Ruckhäberle, Fehm, and Hepp (2021), who found studies that showed that around the time of surgery, music interventions can help reduce a patient’s anxieties.
 They themselves found that there were no significant effects of music on subject anxiety or salivary cortisol (a biomarker for stress), but they did find a positive influence on physiological anxiety levels.
 Therefore, they support the idea of using music interventions as a low-cost addition to reducing patients’ heart rate and blood pressure.